 - 1. You should feel less breathless. - 2.
 Leg may still be swollen if so, elevate when sitting. - 3.
-Painkillers may be reduced in quantity & strength.

-Guide to reducing pain killers:

-- Continue to take painkillers regularly. - If pain controlled, may stop strongest middle of day tablets (strength of painkillers is on the Patient Medication Card). - If after 5 days pain still controlled, stop strongest teatime tablets. - If after further 5 days pain still controlled, stop strongest morning tablets. - If after further 5 days pain still controlled, stop strongest bedtime tablets. - Continue the procedure by then stopping the weaker tablets in the same way but if pain controlled, reduce after 3 days. - Please note most patients will need to stay on painkillers for at least 4 to 6 weeks, and many will stop tablets only to have to increase again as pain is not being kept under control with the reduced tablets. - Patients should be able to deep breathe, cough, move and sleep with minimal pain.
+Painkillers may be reduced in quantity and strength. - 4.
+Guide to reducing pain killers: - Continue to take painkillers regularly. - If pain is controlled, you may stop the strongest middle of the day tablets (strength of the painkillers is on the patient medication card). - If after five days the pain is still controlled, stop the strongest teatime tablets. - If after further five days the pain is still controlled, stop the strongest morning tablets. - If after further five days the pain is still controlled, stop the strongest bedtime tablets. - Continue the procedure by stopping the weaker tablets in the same way, but if the pain is controlled, reduce after three days. - Please note most patients will need to stay on painkillers for at least four to six weeks, and many will stop the tablets only to have to increase them again as the pain is not being kept under control with the reduced tablets. - Patients should be able to deep breathe, cough, move and sleep with minimal pain.
 If not, stronger painkillers may be needed.
-Contact GP. - 4.
+Contact your GP. - 5.
 Increase walking distance aiming to walk for 20 minutes prior to attending cardiac rehab.
-If this is not achievable, cardiac rehab will advise and help you to reach your own individual goals. - 5.
-Gentle arm and upper body exercises should be continued. - 6.
-May commence light activities. - 7.
-Continue wearing anti-embolic stockings until achieved normal mobility. - 8.
-Driving at six weeks from date of operation unless you have permission from your GP to drive at four weeks. - 9.
-You may feel emotional and vulnerable. - 10.
-Strenuous activities involving the upper body should not be attempted until 12 weeks post-surgery. - 11.
-Follow a healthy diet. - 12.
-Outpatient appointment will be between 8-12 weeks post-surgery. - 13.
-You can contact the Cardiac Support team 01223 638100. - 14.
-You can telephone Medicines Help Line on 01223 638777.
+If this is not achievable, cardiac rehab will advise and help you to reach your own individual goals. - 6.
+Gentle arm and upper body exercises should be continued. - 7.
+May commence light activities. - 8.
+Continue wearing anti-embolic stockings until achieved normal mobility. - 9.
+Driving at six weeks from the date of the operation, unless you have permission from your GP to drive at four weeks. - 10.
+You may feel emotional and vulnerable. - 11.
+Strenuous activities involving the upper body should not be attempted until 12 weeks post-surgery. - 12.
+Follow a healthy diet. - 13.
+Outpatient appointment will be between six to twelve weeks following surgery. - 14.
+You can contact the cardiac support team on 01223 638100. - 15.
+You can telephone medicines helpline on 01223 638777.